RubixML/ML/docs/bootstrap-aggregator.md

 | 2 | estimators | 10 | int | The number of base learners to train in the ensemble. |
 | 3 | ratio | 0.5 | float | The ratio of samples from the training set to randomly subsample to train each base learner. |

-## Additional Methods
-This meta estimator does not have any additional methods.

 ## Example
 ```php
 use Rubix\ML\BootstrapAggregator;